prof-anderson/DEA_Using_R/docs/09-Tech_Comm_Apps.md

 Thore and Rich use a one-input, four-output variable returns to scale DEA model.
 The input was expected cost in millions of dollars.
 The outputs are estimated market size in millions of dollars (Y1), strategic compatability with existing products (Y2), projected market demand in millions of dollars (Y3), and competitive intensity (Y4).

-Let's start by defining the data from page 63.
+Let's start by defining the data from page 63 of Thore and Rich.

 ```r